jaalto/project--shell-script-performance-and-portability/README.md

   **Note:** This presents information intended to overcome operating system portability issues dating back to the
   1970s.
-Consider the tips with a grain of salt, given the capabilities of more modern POSIX-compliant shells.
+Consider some tips with a grain of salt, given the capabilities of more modern POSIX-compliant shells.
 - `shellcheck` (Haskell)